D-D-M-Y/nlp-backend/README.md

 A  server to run NLP processes of Open Lexica

 ## Backend
-Open Lexica's backend is responsible for processing user input, generating content using Mistral AI, performing text preprocessing, and conducting sentiment analysis.
+Open Lexica's backend is responsible for processing user input, generating content, performing text preprocessing, and conducting sentiment analysis.
 The backend also includes a file generator to create markdown files for the wiki.

 # Installation
 Prerequisites